iainctduncan/papers/source/background.rst

 function calls until the chain ends.
-Describing this in programming terminology: the flow of messages creates a call chain of void functions, with the stack eventually terminating when there are no more functions to be called.
+Describing this in programming terminology: the flow of messages creates a call chain of void functions, with the stack eventually terminating when there are no more functions to be called, but no values are ever returned up the stack.

-While easy to grasp for new programmers, this style of programming makes many standard programming practices difficult to implement, such as recursion, iteration, searching, and filtering.
+While easy to grasp for new programmers, this style of programming makes many standard programming practices difficult to implement, inluding recursion, iteration, searching, and filtering.
-Thus, much like the musical DSLs, but for a different set of reasons, complex algorithms that would be straightforward in a general purpose programming language can require significant and non-obvious programming.
+Thus, much like the musical DSLs, but for a different set of reasons, complex algorithms that would be straightforward in a general-purpose programming language can require significant and non-obvious programming.

-General Purpose Programming Languages
+General-Purpose Programming Languages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Our third family of computer music programming languages is that of general purpose programming languages (GPPLs), such as C++, Python, JavaScript, Lisp, and the like.
+Our third family of computer music programming languages is that of general-purpose programming languages (GPPLs), such as C++, Python, JavaScript, Lisp, and the like.
 The use of GPPLs for music can be divided broadly into two approaches, corresponding to the mainstream software development approaches of developing with libraries versus developing with inversion-of-control frameworks.

-In the library-based approach, the programmer works in a general purpose language, much as they would for any software development, and uses third-party musically-oriented libraries to accomplish musical tasks.
+In the library-based approach, the programmer works in a general-purpose language, much as they would for any software development, and uses third-party musically-oriented libraries to accomplish musical tasks.
 In this case, the structure and operation of the program is entirely up to the programmer.